digitalrebar/doc/deployment/install.rst

 An admin node needs a docker capable system to run in.
 This can be a Linux system with docker-engine installed or a MacOS with docker tools installed.
 In theory, a windows box could be used with virtual box and the docker tools, but come on.

-For a linux system, you will want to look at the *run-in-system.sh* script and its description `here <https://github.com/digitalrebar/doc/blob/master/deployment/install/linux.rst>`_.
+For a linux system, you will want to look at the `run-in-system.sh <https://github.com/digitalrebar/doc/blob/master/deployment/install/linux.rst>`_ script and its description.
 This script can be run against the local system with the --localhost option or a remote system (with ssh access).

-For a Mac system, you will want to look at the *run-in-mac.sh* script and its description `here <https://github.com/digitalrebar/doc/blob/master/deployment/install/mac.rst>`_.
+For a Mac system, you will want to look at the `run-in-mac.sh <https://github.com/digitalrebar/doc/blob/master/deployment/install/mac.rst>`_ script and its description.
 This script will make sure that tools are installed to run docker in a VirtualBox instance and let you run the developer tools or the deploy tools against it.

 For AWS or Packet, look at the *run-in-[aws|packet]* scripts.
 They will automatically provision systems from those clouds and then install Digital Rebar.